isaacpitwa/Spotify-Clone-App/README.md

 flutter packages get
 ```

-* Now you can run WitsLearn on your computer to a connected device using
+* Now you can run Spotify Clone App  on your computer to a connected device using

 ```
 flutter run